2013 NASCAR Camping World Truck Series: Season summary

-Prior to the season, NASCAR lowered its age limit for participation in the Camping World Truck Series to age 16, with a stipulation that 16- and 17-year-old drivers could only participate at races held at ovals 1 mile and shorter, and at road course tracks.
+NASCAR modified the minimum age of 18 rule imposed in 2002 as a response to the ejection of 16-year old Kyle Busch at the 2001 Marlboro 500 CART race to meet regulations of the Tobacco Master Settlement Agreement in 1998.
+With no tobacco sponsors allowed in NASCAR, the minimum age for Camping World Truck Series drivers became a sliding scale.
+Drivers 16 and 17 can now participate at races in short tracks (1.25 miles and shorter) and road courses.
+The minimum age remains 18 for intermediate tracks (longer than 1.25 miles) and superspeedways.

 The Camping World Truck Series started its 2013 season at Daytona International Speedway.
 Johnny Sauter would hold off Kyle Busch over the last few laps to avenge his loss in 2012 and take the victory.
 Following a month-long break, the Trucks returned to action at Martinsville Speedway.
 Rookie polesitter Jeb Burton would dominate most of the race.
 However, Daytona winner Sauter passed Burton with 17 to go, and pulled away from teammate Matt Crafton to win his second race in a row.
 The trucks traveled to Rockingham Speedway for the first stand-alone weekend of the season.
 Nationwide regular Kyle Larson dominated the race, leading 187 laps and cruising to his first career win.
 Ron Hornaday Jr. was penalized late in the race for intentionally sending Bubba Wallace into the fences, later fined $25,000 and was put on probation until June 12.

 The Truck Series returned to action at the repaved Kansas Speedway.
 James Buescher, who dominated the intermediate tracks en route to the 2012 title, dominated the race, but was hampered by a slow four tire pit stop late in the race.
 Matt Crafton and Joey Coulter would inherit the top two positions, and the two would swap the lead for the final 30 laps until Crafton prevailed, taking his 3rd career Truck win since 2011.
 At Charlotte Motor Speedway, Kyle Busch would rally from a pre-race engine change and would drive past Miguel Paludo late in the race to claim his first Truck Series win since 2011.